- August 25, 2021

 For the most part, the slippage is small, if any, in normal market conditions.
 It really all depends on what happens between pressing the order button and the order getting filled.

-Trade Entry Types
+Trade Order Entry Types

-Market Order: This is the most basic way of entering a trade.
 When you click the buy/sell/close button on your platform, you are requesting a transaction at the best available market price.

 The issue with this is that the bid/ask price is constantly fluctuating.